Salamander Adventures: Booking Conditions

 On a self-guided tour all hotels, refuges and auberges have been inspected and comply with national safety guidelines.
 You must familiarise yourself with fire escapes and what to do in case of fire.
 You should be mindful of stairways, low beams, slippery floors, hot water, kitchens and any other hazards found in all hotels, refuges and auberges.

 On a self-guided tour we are not responsible for any public or private transport you take, whether we recommend it or you chose to take it through your own choice.
 This includes, but is not limited to, cars, buses, trains, cable cars, bicycles, paragliders and water rafts.

 On a self-guided tour you must have adequate insurance that covers you for this kind of holiday.
 You must ensure that it covers you for multi-day, non-guided trekking to altitudes up to 3000m.
-The insurance should include, but is not limited to, helicopter rescue in all the countries you visit and repatriation to your home.
+The insurance should include, but is not limited to, helicopter rescue in all the countries you visit, full medical care and repatriation to your home.
 If for any reason you find yourself in an emergency situation, you are responsible for your safety and organising any kind of rescue or emergency procedures.

 All of our group tours have start places and times.
 If you fail to meet your group at the specified place and time, for whatever reason, you must inform the Salamander Adventures office immediately.
 We will assist you as much as possible in joining your group but the responsibility and any extra cost involved will be solely yours.

 If you choose not to take the group transfer from the start point to the first night’s accommodation you must inform Salamander Adventures in advance.
 We will supply you with directions to the accommodation and approximate timings of when the rest of the group will arrive.

 Each group tour ends at the end point on the last day of the tour.
 You should arrange your onward travel based on this location and timing.